Hours Per Week

 • Answer telephone inquiries and if necessary refer to proper channel

 • Provides assistance in filing, photocopying, mailing, faxing, tracking of resource material

 Skills and Experience Required:

-Please send us your cover letter, completed volunteer application form, and resume
+Please email your cover letter (indicating the position you are applying), completed volunteer application form, and resume

 The London Housing Registry encouraged diversity in the workplace by encouraging open dialogue, acceptance, and tolerance of everyone’s belief, culture, gender issues and background.
 We encourage everyone to apply and those who are looking for meaningful volunteering!